This post was updated to bring you the most current tips and information in October 2020.

 While these issues are sending more students to health counselors, they aren’t the only ones who can help students rise above their frustrations.
-As a career counselor, you can help by preparing students for the not-so-instantly-gratifying job search.
+As a career counselor, you can help by preparing students for the overwhelming job search.

-You know most students will be just fine.
+Most students will be just fine.
 They’ll eventually graduate, find their footing, get a job, and forget how unbearable they felt the job search was.

-However, at this moment, they have the rest of their lives ahead of them and it’s terrifying.
+However, at this moment, they have the rest of their lives ahead of them, and it’s terrifying.
 Nothing is happening as quickly as they want, making them feel stagnant during a time when they should be moving forward.

 Let your students know they have a place to go where they can voice those anxieties without judgment.
 Simply saying, “It’ll be OK” and moving on downplays their emotions and won’t help them overcome their struggles.
 Instead, let them know their frustrations are heard, understood, and validated by empathizing with them.

-When it comes to students who are easily frustrated by the job search, a lack of instant gratification becomes a major issue.
+When it comes to students who are easily frustrated by the job search, a lack of instant gratification becomes a significant issue.
 They look at their goal list with one box to check: “get a job.”
 When this doesn’t happen immediately, they have trouble coping, get frustrated, and even become depressed.

 Also, help them create their cover letters and resumes.
 If they need more experience, share a few volunteering and internship opportunities.
-Show them how each task will get them closer their first ‘real’ job.
+Show them how each task will get them closer to their first ‘real’ job.

-Technology is largely to blame for students’ rising frustrations, so why not let it help solve the issue?
+Technology is to blame for many students’ rising frustrations, so why not let it help solve the issue?
 Students are wizards when it comes to their devices, and their smartphones and tablets have even become a security blanket.

 Remember, instant gratification is something your students crave.
-Thanks to smartphones and social media sites, they tie their entire self-worth and confidence to an immediate response.
+Thanks to smartphones and social media sites, they tie their entire self-worth and confidence to immediate response.
 So, continue nurturing them and frequently complimenting their traits and skills.

 Want more career services tips?
 Sign up now and receive our newsletter!